-The Truth About Covering Under Eye Bags: It’s Not Just Concealer
+The Truth About Fixing Under Eye Bags: It’s Not Just Concealer

 No matter what your age, the under-eye area is one of the most difficult parts of the face to correct with makeup in a way that looks natural, smooth, and seamless with the rest of the skin.
 I totally understand the frustration because we all want that bright, smooth under-eye look, but the reality is this area moves constantly when we smile, talk, and express ourselves, so expecting concealer, color correctors, or foundation to look perfect, crease-free, and invisible all day is simply not realistic.
 The goal should not be perfection, but rather improvement so the under-eye area still looks natural in person and in natural light.
 The one exception to this is makeup for television, stage, or photography, which involves different techniques that I will address in another post.
 This article focuses on under-eye issues for everyday life, up close and in person.